 Believe when I say, disclosing domestic violence is never easy, especially in the workplace.
 If the disclosure is handled badly the person disclosing could feel unsafe and decide it was wrong to speak up.
 It may take months even years for them to speak up again.

-So, listening with knowledge and understanding of domestic violence creates empathy which hopefully lead to trust.
+So, listening with knowledge and understanding of domestic violence creates empathy which hopefully leads to trust.
 Which is good for all involved.

 She helps by bringing insights on this complex and emotional subject, ensuring managers understand the issue, the signs and how to communicate with those impacted by domestic violence.